-Katie Ruppert is a senior program officer in USIP’s Russia and Europe Center, where she focuses on European security and strategic stability.
+Katie Ruppert is a senior program officer in USIP’s Russia and Europe Center, where she focuses on Ukraine and European security and strategic stability.

 Ruppert joined USIP after spending more than a decade in the U.S. government focused on Europe and Eurasia.
 A former diplomat, she has been posted in Budapest and Ankara.
 She has also served as an advisor on Russian foreign policy and Ukraine.
 Altogether, she brings more than 15 years of experience working on Ukraine, Russia, Turkey, and governance and stability challenges.